LeanKit-Labs/autohost/README.md

 This property controls what is appended to the resource name in order to create a socket topic.
 The topic is what a socket client would publish a message to in order to activate an action.

 ### url
-The path property provides the URL assigned to this action.
+The `url` property provides the URL assigned to this action.
 You can put path variables in this following the express convention of a leading `:`

-	path: '/thing/:arg1/:arg2'
+	url: '/thing/:arg1/:arg2'

 Path variables are accessible on the envelope's `params` property.
 If a path variable does NOT collide with a property on the request body, the path variable is written to the `envelope.data` hash as well: